CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 - Feature
 - Core

-This whole setup in general is further in the book referenced as Application Framework.
+This whole setup with layers and modules in them is further in the book referenced as `Application Framework`.

 Now to the specific layers.